Attack at Fromelles: First Army

-In the centre, the 183rd Brigade was bombarded before the advance began and Shrapnel shell-fire prevented the infantry from using the sally ports.
-After climbing the parapet, both battalions were shot down in no man's land, only a few men getting close to the German wire before being killed or wounded.
+In the centre, the 183rd Brigade was bombarded before the advance began and shrapnel shell-fire prevented the infantry from using the sally ports.
+After climbing the parapet, both battalions were shot down in no man's land, only a few men got close to the German wire before being killed or wounded.
 On the left, the attacking battalions of the 184th Brigade had been in the front line under German artillery-fire all morning.
 On the right, the sally ports were under fire and only a few troops reached the German wire, finding that it was uncut, before falling back.
-The attack of the left-hand battalion towards the Sugarloaf salient (which was beyond trench-mortar range) was stopped by German fire on the sally-ports; the British tried to exit along "Rhondda Sap", which was under shrapnel bombardment.
-Most of the battalion was destroyed but some troops reached the north-east part of the salient and tried to enter the German breastwork, until all became casualties.
+The attack of the left-hand battalion towards the Sugarloaf salient (which was beyond trench-mortar range) was stopped by German fire on the sally ports; the British tried to exit along "Rhondda Sap", which was under shrapnel bombardment.
+Most of the battalion was destroyed but some troops reached the north-east part of the salient and tried to enter the German breastwork; all became casualties.

-On the 5th Australian Division front, the troops attacked over the parapet, suffering fewer casualties than the 61st (2nd South Midland) Division.
+On the 5th Australian Division's front, the troops attacked over the parapet, suffering fewer casualties than the 61st (2nd South Midland) Division.
 The 15th (Victoria) Brigade advanced next to the British 183rd Brigade towards the junction of the German line and Layes Brook, which ran diagonally across no man's land.
-The right battalion advance was stopped by machine-gun fire from the Sugarloaf after 300 yd and the left hand battalion ran into uncut wire, both battalions suffering many casualties as the survivors dug in.
+The right battalion advance was stopped by machine-gun fire from the Sugarloaf after 300 yd and the left hand battalion ran into uncut wire, both battalions suffered many casualties as the survivors dug in.
 In the Australian centre the 14th (NSW) Brigade had fewer casualties, reached the German front line and took a number of prisoners.
-When the Australians pressed on they found only flat fields and ditches full of water.
-A line was selected for consolidation and ten machine-guns were sent forward.
-The 8th Australian Brigade battalions attacked through machine-gun fire from the front and flanks.
+When the Australians pressed on, they found only flat fields and ditches full of water.
+A line was selected for consolidation and ten machine guns were sent forward.
+The 8th Australian Brigade battalions attacked through machine gun fire from the front and flanks.
 A 1200 lb mine was blown on the outer flank to make a crater lip to screen the attacking infantry but when the Australians reached the German breastwork they kept going, finding the same terrain as the 14th Australian Brigade.

 The 32nd Australian Battalion, on the eastern flank, suffered many casualties while attacking a German stronghold in the ruins of Delangre Farm and elements of the 14th Australian Brigade reached a main road 400 m south of the German line before withdrawing to the ditch.
-The 8th and 14th Australian Brigades had gained their objectives, capturing about 1000 m of the German front line.
+The 8th and 14th Australian brigades had gained their objectives, capturing about 1000 m of the German front line.
 A line was selected for consolidation and a strong point built at the end of the Kastenweg, a German communication trench.
 Reinforcements with equipment and tools went forward and work began on a communication trench across no man's land in the midst of a German artillery barrage and movement attracting machine-gun fire.